-- A. The parents and teachers were encouraged to provide frequent positive reinforcement to maintain the client's interest and motivation in completing his/her school/homework assignments. - B. The parents and teachers were challenged to look for opportunities to praise the client for being responsible or successful at school, instead of focusing on times when the client failed to behave responsibly or achieve success. - C. Today's session explored the contributing factors or underlying dynamics that prevent the parents from offering praise and positive reinforcement on a consistent basis.
+- A. The parents and teachers were encouraged to provide frequent positive reinforcement to maintain the client's interest and motivation in completing his/her school/homework assignments. - B. The parents were encouraged to read portions of How to Help Your Child with Home-work (Schumm). - C. The parents and teachers were challenged to look for opportunities to praise the client for being responsible or successful at school, instead of focusing on times when the client failed to behave responsibly or achieve success. - D. Today's session explored the contributing factors or underlying dynamics that prevent the parents from offering praise and positive reinforcement on a consistent basis.

-20. Identify Rewards to Maintain Motivation (20)
+25. Identify Rewards to Maintain Motivation (25)